svilme

 The Floyd algorithm has a relatively high time complexity and is suitable for dense graphs with many sources.

-If there are few sources, multiple Dijkstra algorithms can be used to find the shortest path from the source to the endpoint.
+If there are few sources, multiple Dijkstra runs can be used to find the shortest path from the source to the endpoint.

 A* (A star)#

-In chess, the movement rules of the knight and the bishop are "knight moves in an L shape" and "bishop moves diagonally".
-Given the starting coordinates and target coordinates of the knight, calculate the shortest number of moves required to reach the target point according to the knight's movement rules.
+In chess, the knight's and bishop's movement rules are "knight moves in an L shape" and "bishop moves diagonally".
+Given the starting and target coordinates of the knight, calculate the shortest number of moves required to reach the target point based on the knight's movement rules.

 Breadth-first search: